 Ever look up directions on Google Maps on your computer, only to realize that you actually need them on your phone to navigate?

 If you’re signed into the same Google account on both your computer and phone, you can just choose Send directions to your phone.
 You’ll get a notification that’ll take you to navigation in Google Maps.

 8. Navigate Inside Malls

-Google Maps isn’t only for roads; in fact, it works for some malls!
+Google Maps isn’t only for roads; in fact, it works for some malls.
 If you’re near a major mall, zoom in to see the layout of that mall.
-You can find specifics stores, find the restrooms, and even navigate through the separate floors.
+You can find specifics stores, locate the restrooms, and even navigate through separate floors.

 9. See Where You’ve Been